snarkify/scroll-proving-agent/README.md

 if you want to set up a service.

 ### Prepare the Configuration
+There are 3 types of block proving in Scroll SDK: Chunk, Batch and Bundle, so you need to create 3 different configuration files `chunk-config.yaml`, `batch-config.yaml` and `bundle-config.yaml`.
-Create a `config.yaml` file using the template below, replacing placeholders as needed:
+Here is the example of `chunk-config.yaml`, replacing placeholders as needed:
 ```yaml
 scrollConfig: |
   {